 Before you begin working on the fixes, perform Hard Boot.
 Power down the PC, remove the battery and AC adapter.
 Reconnect them and then press and hold the power button for 20 seconds and see if it will boot up normally.
 If it does not help, read on

 You will then have to power down your computer and boot Windows 10 in Safe Mode.
-You can then carry out these fixes get Windows 10 out of the stuck Diagnosing your PC or Preparing Automatic Repair screen.
+You can then carry out these fixes to get Windows 10 out of the stuck Diagnosing your PC, Attempting repairs or Preparing Automatic Repair screen.

 - Run System File Checker & DISM.